The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/how-to-fell-cleave-an-angry-wannabe-healer-also-known-as-warrior-5-0-the-guide.md

 Heavy Swing -> Maim -> Storm’s Eye

 One of your 1-2-3 combos.
 The goal of Warrior is to make sure Storm’s Eye is up as much as possible.
 Lovely 10% damage increase.
-Also generates 20 points of Beast Gauge (Ten from Maim and ten from Storm’s Eye).
+Also generates 20 points of Beast Gauge (10 from Maim and 10 from Storm’s Eye).
 Basic Rule is “if Storm’s Eye has less than 15 seconds left, then re-apply Storm’s Eye“.
 This will make sure that you don’t lose the buff.
 To maximize Storm’s Eye effectiveness though, it is possible to delay the application by using gauge spenders, such as Fell Cleave or Inner Chaos as a filler.

 ### Storm’s Path Combo

 Heavy Swing -> Maim -> Storm’s Path

-Your second standard 1-2-3 combo that generates 30 Beast Gauge (Ten from Maim and 20 from Storm’s Path).
+Your second standard 1-2-3 combo that generates 30 Beast Gauge (10 from Maim and 20 from Storm’s Path).
 The Warrior rotation aims to maximize gauge generation and minimize Storm’s Eye refreshes.
 As such this will be the most used combo for you.

 ### Fell Cleave